Trades and Labor Congress of Canada

-The Trades and Labor Congress of Canada was a Canada-wide central federation of trade unions from 1886 to 1956.
+The Trades and Labor Congress of Canada was a Canada-wide central federation of trade unions active from 1883/1886 to 1956.
 It was founded at the initiative of the Toronto Trades and Labour Council and the Knights of Labor.
 It was the third attempt at a national labour federation to be formed in Canada: it succeeded the Canadian Labour Union which existed from 1873 to 1877 and the Canadian Labour Congress which held only one conference in 1881.

-The first meeting was called by the Toronto Trades Council and the Knights of Labor.
-It attracted mainly Toronto unionists with no one attending from outside of Ontario.
-It adopted policies which denounced government supported immigration, the Salvation Army for its alleged efforts to bring London’s poor to Canada; it opposed any Asian immigration, called for female factory inspectors to protect women workers, a single tax system, government only issued currency (Banks issued money at this time), the end of child labour, and the use of convict labour.
+In December 1883, the Toronto Trades and Labor Council, under its president Charles March, convened roughly 50 delegates from various Toronto workers' organizations to discuss forming a Canadian union central; the meeting attracted mainly Toronto unionists, with no one attending from outside Ontario.
+It adopted policies which denounced government supported immigration, the Salvation Army for its alleged efforts to bring London's poor to Canada; it opposed any Asian immigration, called for female factory inspectors to protect women workers, a single tax system, government only issued currency (Banks issued money at this time), the end of child labour, and the use of convict labour.
+This first meeting did not establish a permanent organizational structure; that took shape only at the second assembly, in 1886.

 History

 The Toronto Trades and Labour Council began in 1881, and similar citywide coordinating bodies were soon formed in Montreal, Vancouver, Brantford, Ottawa and other cities.
 They banded together in 1886 as The Trades and Labour Congress of Canada.
-At first it primarily represented Ontario and Quebec.
+At first it primarily represented Ontario and Quebec, but it gained national reach over the following decade by establishing provincial legislative committees to lobby provincial governments, in Manitoba (1896), British Columbia (1896), and New Brunswick (1899).
 It helped resolve jurisdictional disputes among its member unions.
 It used lobbying to secure wage and protective legislation, workmen's compensation, sanitary regulation of workshops, and the eight-hour day.
 Although few members were factory workers, it helped lobby for factory acts in Ontario, Quebec, Manitoba and Nova Scotia.
 It supported the Liberal Party move in 1900 to create the federal Department of Labour, with a system of negotiations to settle Labour disputes.
 It was challenged by the American-based American Federation of Labor led by Samuel Gompers, who sought to unite the movements in Canada and the U.S. In 1902 Gompers effectively took control of the Congress.
 Gompers's policies tended to ignore the particularities of the Canadian labour force, especially the French-Canadian separatism in Quebec, the political impulses in the Prairies, and the left-wing socialism of the coal miners in Nova Scotia.

 The Trades and Labor Congress of Canada also agitated against immigrant workers, especially the Chinese, who were seen as unsavory pawns used by capitalists to lower wages and undermine unions.

 Principles

-The TLC developed a ‘Platform of Principles’ comprising 16 points.
+The TLC developed a 'Platform of Principles' comprising 16 points.
 Added to its first adopted policies were: